uviclibraries/transcription/pre-workshop.md

  - Please check with the Research Ethic office when filling out your Research Ethics paperwork

 **Cons**:
- - Must to disclose cloud computing use in ethics application and participant participant consent forms
+ - Limited to 300 minutes per month of transcription

 ### Zoom
 **Pros**: